How Much Is a Will in New York? Typical Costs and Fee Factors

 Rush Work

 We aim to complete most wills within two to three weeks of engagement.
 Faster turnaround is sometimes needed — a client facing surgery, a client about to travel, a client whose health is declining.
-We can usually accommodate same-week or even same-day signings when circumstances require, but rush work commands a premium because it requires us to set aside other matters and to compress the review and signing process.
+We can usually accommodate same-week or even same-day signings when circumstances require, but rush work commands a premium because it requires us to set aside other matters and compress the review and signing process.

 What the Fee Does Not Include